-The SHTA has staff working in the Trail Information Center and office in Two Harbors, MN, as well as seasonal maintenance contractors.
+The SHTA has staff working in the store and office in Two Harbors, MN, as well as seasonal maintenance contractors.

 The SHTA Board of Directors consisting of members from a variety of locations, careers, backgrounds, and age groups meets four times a year to make policy decisions and guide the work of the Association.